vokimon/apunts/computers/godot.md

 	- Default properties values can be set differently
 	- They can extend with new properties
 	- You can add childs
-- Tree structure:
+- Tree structure (Composition hierarchy != Inheritance hierarchy):
 	- Modifications on the parent (scaling, rotating, positioning, skew, groups...) affect their children
 	- Siblings order affects to the drawing order
-- Scene: Node that organizes other nodes and display them
+- Scene: Root node that organizes other nodes and display them
 	- Current scene is the scene currently displayed
 	- Scenes are also reusable groups of nodes
 	- You can convert a subtree of nodes into its own scene
 	- You can insert a scene inside another scene
 	- Scenes are stored as .tscn files
+- Root node types:
+	- Node2D: 2D scene to organize object in a 2D canvas
+	- UI: Control node (a Node2D it self) but organizes controls in layouts
+	- Node3D: 3D scene to organice object in a 3D world
 - Some useful node types:
 	- Node2D: A 2D point bearing 2D transformations to its children
 	- Sprite2D: An 2D image (also a Node2d)

 ## Scripting